nswdpc/silverstripe-oldmantium/README.md

 ### Versioned DataObject

-Give a Versioned `DataObject` the ability to purge from Cloudfront cache
+Give a Versioned `DataObject` the ability to purge from Cloudflare cache

 ```yaml
 My\Namespaced\Record: